 Recently hit with a $100 gas and electric bill, I decided it was time to take action against the summer heat.
-Knowing that I didn’t possess the strength to change the relative angle of the Earth to the Sun to shield my home from baking – heck, Superman would even have a problem; he can only lift 66.6 quintillion tons and the Earth weighs 597 quintillion tons – I decided to look into other solutions.
+Knowing that I didn’t possess the strength to change the relative angle of the Earth to the Sun to shield my home from baking – heck, Superman would even have a problem because he can only lift 66.6 quintillion tons and the Earth weighs 597 quintillion tons – I decided to look into other solutions.

 Extreme heat seems to be the new norm in many parts of the world, including the U.S. Why?
 The causes can be attributed to a host of things, the merits of which are debated from local taverns to Capitol Hill.
 I’ll leave those debates alone, and simply state that if extended heat waves are here to stay, I certainly want to think about how we can stay cooler than cool, while keeping as many everyday dollars in our pockets.